 Self-Portrait of the Artist as a Young Man

 Carl Plansky, artist, teacher, paint maker, maintained studios in Brooklyn and East Meredith, New York and Budapest, Hungary.
-Born in Miami Beach, Plansky studied at Maryland Institute College of Art and moved to New York in 1970 to attend Hans Hofmann's New York Studio School.
-He also studied with artist Joan Mitchell, a close personal friend who was his mentor and greatly influenced his work.
+Born in Miami Beach, Plansky studied at Maryland Institute College of Art and moved to New York in 1970 to attend the New York Studio School.
+He also painted with artist Joan Mitchell, a friend and mentor, in her studio in Vetheuil, France, during the late 1970s and early 1980s.
+His work was greatly influenced by Mitchell.

 Plansky’s paintings were drawn from direct observation, and revel in pitch-perfect color, compositional elegance, and highly expressive brushwork.
 Also a respected and influential teacher, he guided students at numerous colleges and universities as well as highly acclaimed art institutions, including a return to the New York Studio School in 2004 as a faculty member.